O Lord, how many are your works! In wisdom, you have made them all. The earth is full of your riches. Psalm 104:24

 28 He said to her, “Get up and let’s get going!” but no one answered.
 Then he took her up on the donkey, and the man rose up and went to his place.

 29 When he had come into his house, he took a knife and cut up his concubine, and divided her, limb by limb, into twelve pieces, and sent her throughout all the borders of Israel.
-30 It was so, that all who saw it said, “Such a deed has not been done or seen from the day that the Israelites came up out of the land of Egypt to this day!
+30 And so it was, that all who saw it said, “Such a deed has not been done or seen from the day that the Israelites came up out of the land of Egypt to this day!
 Consider it, take counsel, and speak.”

 The Decrees of the Assembly

 4 The Levite, the husband of the woman who was murdered, answered, “I came into Gibeah that belongs to Benjamin, I and my concubine, to spend the night.
 5 The men of Gibeah rose against me, and surrounded the house by night.
 They intended to kill me and they raped my concubine, and she is dead.
 6 I took my concubine and cut her in pieces, and sent her throughout all the country of the inheritance of Israel, for they have committed lewdness and disgrace in Israel.
 7 You Israelites, all of you, give here your advice and counsel.”

-8 All the people arose as one man, saying, “None of us will go to his tent, neither will any of us turn to his house.
-9 But now this is the thing which we will do to Gibeah: we will go up against it by lot; 10 and we will take ten men from 100 throughout all the tribes of Israel, and 100 of 1,000, and 1,000 out of 10,000 to get food for the people, that they may do, when they come to Gibeah of Benjamin, according to all the disgrace that the men of Gibeah have done in Israel.”
+8 All the people arose as one man, saying, “None of us will go to his tent, neither will any of us return to his house.
+9 But now this is what we will do to Gibeah: we will go up against it by lot; 10 and we will take ten men out of every 100 throughout all the tribes of Israel, and 100 out of 1,000, and 1,000 out of 10,000 to get food for the people, so that when they come to Gibeah of Benjamin, they may repay them according to all the disgrace that the men of Gibeah have done in Israel.”
 11 So all the men of Israel were gathered against the city, knit together as one man.